mxr230040/AB_Testing_with_Cookie_Cats/README.md

-# Cookie Cats AB-Test Analysis
+# A/B Testing with Cookie Cats:

 ## Project Overview
 Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
 It's a classic "connect three"-style puzzle game where the player must connect tiles of the same color to clear the board and win the level.
 It also features singing cats!